tmpfs/prism/README.md

 `Boolean`

 Indicates whether the layout direction is horizontal or vertical, can be used by child components to determine the edge for intermediate space.

+## Bugs

+Some third-party components break the idiom of `style` being an array or object and enforce object only.
+There is currently no easy way to flatten the `style` array to an object for these component implementations.

 ## License